usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-os.rst

 	| CentOS         | 5.7             | i386         |   X    |    X    |    X    | 2011-08-29       |
 	.... rest omitted for clarity

 All the open source operating system versions are delivered as part of the UForge repository.
-Proprietary operating systems such as RedHat Enterprise Linux or older operating system versions (that have been EOL'd) are not; therefore it is the responsibility of the end customer (or reseller if they have correct agreements in place to re-distribute an operating system) to have the original ISO images of the operating system in questions.
+Proprietary operating systems such as Red Hat Enterprise Linux or older operating system versions (that have been EOL'd) are not; therefore it is the responsibility of the end customer (or reseller if they have correct agreements in place to re-distribute an operating system) to have the original ISO images of the operating system in questions.

 .. note:: You can only add an operating system version that is officially supported by the UForge AppCenter and has been certified by Fujitsu.